mosaico-anr/picoquic/README.md

 # Note about this fork (`buzzrage/picoquic-draft-17`)

 This fork is up to date with draft-17 of QUIC specification.
 It corresponds to the commit `7b868919a44f564da2e9292656d5d162da19c751` of the L4STeam that implements the Prague congetion control in QUIC.
-This branch is here as a reference point to easily see changes between **this branch** (baseline) and other features implemented in **other branches** (such as experimental network attacks).
+This branch is here as a reference point to easily see changes between **this branch** ("unresponsive ECN" behavior as used in [this paper](https://ieeexplore.ieee.org/abstract/document/9615534) and [this papier](https://link.springer.com/article/10.1007/s10922-022-09706-z)) and other features implemented in **other branches** (such as experimental network attacks or normal behavior).

 To see changes between private-octopus (draft-17) and quic-prague, after a `git clone` you can run: